-A trusted provider of humanities and social science content for the scholarly community since 1995 with full-text journal, book, and related content from over 200 not-for-profit publishers.
+A trusted provider of humanities and social science content for the scholarly community since 1995 with full-text journal, book, and related content from nearly 400 not-for-profit publishers.

 Unlimited access and simultaneous usage